gbcreation/alarm-helios4-image-builder/README.md

 ## Usage

 > **Note:** this script needs to execute commands as superuser.
-If not run as root, it will re-run itself using sudo. **It is highly recommanded to review this script and understand what it does before running it on your system.**
+If not run as root, it will re-run itself using sudo. **It is highly recommended to review this script and understand what it does before running it on your system.**

 ```
 $ git clone https://github.com/gbcreation/alarm-helios4-image-builder.git